 If the current or a future City Council of the City does not zone the Property as described in the Development Agreement, does not establish or operate the PID or the TIRZ as described in the Development Agreement, does not levy the Assessments, or issue PID Bonds as described in the Development Agreement, then Developer shall have no further obligation to comply with any of the terms of the Development Agreement (except certain deed restriction obligations), until such time as the City Council takes appropriate actions to have the City resume compliance with its obligations under the Development Agreement.
-If the City resumes its compliance with its obligations under the Development Agreement, the Developer shall have up to 90 days to resume its compliance with the Development Agreement.
+If the City resumes its compliance with its obligations under the Development Agreement, the Development Agreement with the Development Agreement.

-THE PHASE #1 IMPROVEMENTS
+THE PHASE #2 MAJOR IMPROVEMENTS

-The Phase #1 Improvements consist of (a) Phase #1's proportionate share of the costs of the Major Improvements and (b) the costs of the Phase #1 Specific Improvements.
-The balance of the costs of the Phase #1 Improvements will be paid by the Developer pursuant to the terms of the Reimbursement Agreement and reimbursed from Assessment Revenues as provided in the Indenture.
-The Phase #1 Improvements consisting of road improvements and storm drainage improvements will be dedicated to the City.
-The Phase #1 Improvements consisting of water distribution system improvements and sanitary sewer collection system improvements will be dedicated to Kaufman County Municipal Utility District No. 12 ("MUD No. 12").
+The Phase #2 Major Improvements consist of Phase #2's proportionate share of the costs of the Major Improvements.
+The Phase #2 Major Improvements consisting of storm drainage improvements will be dedicated to the City.
+The Phase #2 Major Improvements consisting of water distribution system improvements and sanitary sewer collection system improvements will be dedicated to Kaufman County Municipal Utility District No. 12 ("MUD No. 12").
 See "THE DEVELOPMENT - Utilities".
-The Developer is responsible for the completion of the construction, acquisition or purchase of the Phase #1 Improvements, and the Developer or its designee will act as construction manager.
-The City will pay project costs for the Phase #1 Improvements from proceeds of the Bonds.
-The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #1 Improvements and be reimbursed in accordance with the Indenture, the Development Agreement and the Reimbursement Agreement.
+The Developer is responsible for the completion of the construction, acquisition or purchase of the Phase #2 Major Improvements, and the Developer or its designee will act as construction manager.
+The City will pay project costs for the Phase #2 Major Improvements from proceeds of the Bonds.
+The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #2 Major Improvements and be reimbursed in accordance with the Indenture, the Development Agreement.
 See "THE DEVELOPMENT - Development Plan".

-Phase #1 Specific Improvements.
-The Phase #1 Improvements, a portion of which are being financed with proceeds of the Bonds, include road, water, sanitary sewer, and storm drainage collection system improvements benefitting only Phase #1 of the District.
+Phase #2 Major Improvements.
+The Phase #2 Major Improvements, a portion of which are being financed with proceeds of the Bonds, include the portion of certain water, sanitary sewer, and storm drainage collection system improvements benefitting the District and allocable to Phase #2 of the District.